 - $ – just good old cash

-- Vice Versa – We have now been able to access internationally based staff for our clients which is a great access path for companies seeking experienced talent.
+- Vice Versa – We have now accessed internationally based staff for our clients, a great access path for companies seeking experienced talent.

 Imagine if every company or person I have spoken with or seen in the past few months hired one untrained person.
-That does not mean graduate or PhD necessarily but someone that has only 40% of what you are after rather than the 70% plus?
-I have personally interacted with something like 700 plus companies over the last 6 months.
+That does not mean graduate or PhD necessarily, but someone that has only 40% of what you are after rather than the 70% plus?
+I have personally interacted with 700-plus companies over the last six months.
 That is then 700 new trained staff.

-Would there still be the same shortage in 5 years’ time?
+Would there still be the same shortage in 5 years?
 Maybe to some degree, but it certainly would be a lot better than now, as they can also train others.

-Like I did at AusBiotech on the panel, I encourage you to try to make it happen, even if there are no financial incentives, for the sake of the sector there needs to be more invested in developing the capabilities of our locals to keep Australia competitive internationally.
+As I did at AusBiotech on the panel, I encourage you to try to make it happen, even if there are no financial incentives; for the sake of the sector, there needs to be more investment in developing the capabilities of our locals to keep Australia competitive internationally.